impiza/Vault/README.md

 Vault
 =====

-Vault is a low-level folder locking app for Mac OS X
+Vault is a free folder locking app for Mac OS X

 Step One
 ========